 Action on the screen is fast-paced, so it feels fruitless to aim at a specific screen, so I often found myself using one of the presets to guide my fire.
 In addition, the coins players collect can be used for a chance to pull a power-up like a Star, Fire Flower, or a Pow Block, which can help a player clear out a full screen of enemies in a pinch.

-Aside from the battle royal aspect of the game, levels are 1:1 recreations of the original Super Mario Bros. that debuted back 35 years ago on the Nintendo Entertain System.
+Aside from the battle royale aspect of the game, levels are 1:1 recreations of the original Super Mario Bros. that debuted back 35 years ago on the Nintendo Entertain System.
 Coins and power-ups are exactly where you remember them.
 Even the warp zones are still there.
 There's also a Special Battle mode that sets certain rules that change after an allotted time, daily challenges that offer XP to help you level up, and a Course Practice mode.

 What I don't like about Super Mario Bros.
 35